polywrap/wrap-cli/packages/js/test-env/README.md

 /**
  * Runs the polywrap CLI programmatically.
  *
+ * @param options - an object containing:
- * @param args - an array of command line arguments
+ *   args - an array of command line arguments
- * @param cwd? - a current working directory
+ *   cwd? - a current working directory
- * @param cli? - a path to a Polywrap CLI binary
+ *   cli? - a path to a Polywrap CLI binary
- * @param env? - a map of environmental variables
+ *   env? - a map of environmental variables
  *
  * @returns exit code, standard output, and standard error logs */